slusarczyk41/algo_retraining/README.md

 4) Add the repo to installed packages by pip install -e .
 5) Cd to the repository folder
 6) Install requirements by python(3) -m pip install -r requirements.txt
-7) Create in your home directory file .key, and paste the key generated on oanda website in it
+7) Create in your home directory file .key, paste the api key generated on oanda website in the first line and any account number in second line

+##### Order/Position book data scrapping
+1) cd to /bookData
+2) execute python(3) get_book.py -instrument=XXX_XXX -type=xxxxxxBook -start_date=YYYY-MM -end_date=YYYY-MM

 ### File structure